bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

 To deploy to Testflight and to the App Store, you will need more code signing files:

-* an iOS **Distribution** Certificate.
+* An iOS **Distribution** Certificate.
-* an **App Store** type Provisioning Profile.
+* An **App Store** type Provisioning Profile.

 1. On your local machine, set up App Store code signing for your project in Xcode, and export an App Store .ipa.

    If this fails locally, it will definitely fail on Bitrise, too!
 2. Collect and upload the code signing files with [the codesigndoc tool](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).
 3. Go to the [app's](https://app.bitrise.io/dashboard/builds) Workflow Editor and create a [new workflow](/getting-started/getting-started-workflows/): click the **+ Workflow** button, enter the name of your new workflow and in the **BASED ON** dropdown menu, select **deploy**.

    This way the new workflow will be a copy of the basic **deploy** workflow.
 4. Set the **Select method for export** input of the **Xcode Archive & Export for iOS** Step to **app-store**.

    ![](/img/app-store-export-method-1.png)